mongojack/mongojack/src/site/markdown/aggregate.md

     public <TResult> AggregateIterable<TResult> aggregate(final List<? extends Bson> pipeline, final Class<TResult> tResultClass)

 The returned iterable can be iterated over, collected into a list or other object, or saved to a collection.
-Pretty much all teh documentation linked to above applies, but a very simple example drawn from the mongo documentation might look like:
+Pretty much all the documentation linked to above applies, but a very simple example drawn from the mongo documentation might look like:

     public class RestaurantsByStar {